Tailgating Accident Lawyers in Augusta

 - Distracted driving and/or cell phone use while driving

 - Driving under the influence/while intoxicated

 Tailgating is the primary cause of rear-end accidents, and when combined with any of these other conditions, such as slippery roads, the chance of a rear-end accident occurring rises steeply.
-When you hire Chris Hudson & Associates, one of the first things we’ll do is investigate the crash to prove liability and strengthen your case.
+When you hire Chris Hudson Law Group, one of the first things we’ll do is investigate the crash to prove liability and strengthen your case.

-Georgia, like many other states, often places the blame of a rear-end collision with the rear motor vehicle for not leaving a safe amount of distance between vehicles.
+Georgia, like many other states, often places the blame for a rear-end collision on the rear motor vehicle for not leaving a safe amount of distance between vehicles.

 However, there are a few situations where a court may not place all of the blame on the driver that rear-ended the other vehicle.
 Some of those situations include: